Revised: August 10, 2021

 Storing your preferences

-Measuring your use of our Web pages so that we can improve them and tailor our websites to your interests
+Measuring your use of our Sites so that we can improve them and tailor our websites to your interests

-This allows us to customize Web page content, alert you to new areas that we think might interest you, provide better services, and ensure that you are not repeatedly sent the same banner ads, when you return to our Web pages.
+This allows us to customize Site content, alert you to new areas that we think might interest you, provide better services, and ensure that you are not repeatedly sent the same banner ads, when you return to our Sites.